aidanfuller9/photo-gallery-starter/README.md

 - [ ] Clear the input fields after the new information is added
 - [ ] Show an error message if the user didn't enter a name or a picture
 - [ ] When a user interacts with an image something should happen

+## Hint
+You'll need the array method .push to complete this project.
+How can you find more information about it?